Shulk97/JPEG_detection_Resnet_SSD/README.md

 #### Details on experimentations

-1) The convolutionnal blocks of VGG are replaced by the convolutionnal blocks from 3 to 5 of Resnet.
+1) The convolutionnal blocks of VGG are replaced with the convolutionnal blocks from 3 to 5 of Resnet.
 Somes changes are needed for the extra feature layers.
 Indeed, the Late-Concat-RFA-Thinner architecture lead to a smaller output layer size than VGG, which means that some layers has to be removed.
-   The last layers of the original SSD lead to a layer size of 1*1, which means that the output of resnet layers cannot be smaller that the VGG ones if the extra-feature layers of SSD are kept unchanged.
+   The last layers of the original SSD lead to a layer size of 1\*1, which means that the output of resnet layers cannot be smaller that the VGG ones if the extra-feature layers of SSD are kept unchanged.
-   The extra-feature layers from 6\_2 to 8_2 are removed to avoid dimension errors.
+   The extra-feature layers from 6\_2 to 8\_2 are removed to avoid dimension errors.
    The relation between old and new extra feature layers is as follows :
    * conv4\_3 stays conv4_3 (VGG notation)
    * fc7 becomes conv3_3 (resnet)